-In this study we use the machine learning technique known as boosted regression trees to perform MST by relating meteorological, anthropogenic, and landscape covariates to observed in-stream E. coli concentrations.
-Classification and Regression Trees can be used alone, or as an aide to developing physically based models by first gaining an understanding of the complex interactions involved in the data.
-Our is to assess whether boosted CRT is successfulthe contamination source(s) Often good indicators of fecal pollution are land use, season, and meteorological variables[l6] , and it is our assumption that identification of these variables as the best predictors of in-stream fecal contamination by our boosted CRT method is an indication of model success[l7] . [l8]
+In this study we use the machine learning technique known as boosted regression trees to relate meteorological, anthropogenic, and landscape covariates to observed in-stream E. coli concentrations.
+CRTs can be used alone, or as an aide to developing physically based models by first gaining an understanding of the complex interactions involved in the data.
+Our goal is to assess whether boosted CRT can be successful in determining variables associated with fecal contamination source(s), and then making predictions of fecal contamination levels.
+Often meteorological variables are associated with fecal contamination, but each watershed is unique and it can be difficult to determine the source of fecal contamination.
+It is important to gather as much data as possible for each watershed that might be useful in determining sources or indicators of fecal pollution (e.g. density of sewer lines, number of septic tanks, animal feeding operations, etc.).

 2.0 Materials and Methods